GUY-LATEAM/my_teams/RFC-ARC-GUY.md

 - /list: based on what is being used list all the subresources (see below)
 - /info: based on what is being used list the current (see below)

+---

-6. Command and Response Format
+##6.
+Command and Response Format

 Commands sent by the client follow the format:

     <CMD><sp><args><endL>

-- <CMD>: The command keyword (e.g., /login, /users, etc.).
+- **CMD** : The command keyword (e.g., /login, /users, etc.).
-- <sp>: A space separating the command keyword and its arguments.
+- **sp** : A space separating the command keyword and its arguments.
-- <args>: The command arguments, if any, enclosed in double quotes and separated by spaces (e.g., "username", "team_uuid").
+- **args**: The command arguments, if any, enclosed in double quotes and separated by spaces (e.g., "username", "team_uuid").
-- <endL>: A custom delimiter to indicate the end of the command.
+- **endL**: A custom delimiter to indicate the end of the command.
 In this case, the delimiter is the sequence \g\u\y.

-<args>: The arguments for the command, if necessary, enclosed in double quotes and separated by spaces (e.g., "username", "team_uuid").
+**args** : The arguments for the command, if necessary, enclosed in double quotes and separated by spaces (e.g., "username", "team_uuid").
 The specific data to include for each command is described below.
 Data to include for each command:

     /login -> "username" - The username the client will use.